jlangch/venice/doc/readme/concurrency.md

 ### one-shot

-Executes a one-shot action that becomes enabled after 3 seconds.
+Executes a one-shot action that becomes enabled after the specified time.
+3 seconds in the example:

 ```clojure
 (schedule-delay #(println 100) 3 :seconds)